codetakki/decky-romm-client/README.md

 # RomM Client for Decky Loader

 > **AI-Generated Project** — This entire project (plugin code, backend, tests, build scripts, and documentation) was generated with the assistance of AI (GitHub Copilot / Claude).
 All code should be reviewed before use in production.
 I just wanted a simple way to import roms from my RomM server, and this works good enough.
+If you have moral or other opinions about using AI in this way recommend to not use this plugin.

 A [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader) plugin that lets you browse and download ROMs from your [RomM](https://github.com/rommapp/romm) server directly on your Steam Deck.